 Third, File a Response With the Court Within 30 Days (or Hire an Attorney)

 You must file a response with the court within 30-days of when you were served with the lawsuit.
 Mandarich Law Group wants one thing more than anything else: They want you to fail to get your answer filed in time.
-(Claim your free e-book to learn more about how to do that).

 If you fail to file a timely response, Mandarich Law Group may be able to get a “default judgment” against you.
 That means, without your input, the court will give Mandarich Law Group a judgment against you for the full amount they are asking for.
 Mandarich Law Group can seek a judgment against you as soon as you blow the 30-day deadline.
 Even if a later court hearing date has already been scheduled.